oscarjiv91/SweatworksInterview/README.md

 1. Fork this repo
 2. Create a branch under your name
 3. Solve the test.
-4. Send a pull request into master.
+4. Send us a pull request.

 ## What the page should do